 Considering that 300ms amounts to as much as 30% of this blog’s total page load time (when including response times/TTFB), Cloudflare Argo makes a noticeable difference!
 It’s certainly not free, however, you do get the advertised 35% improvements in response times and in my case almost twice that.
 In closing, if you are obsessed with page speed and measurable performance improvements, you should give Cloudflare Argo a spin!

-Note: The thoughts expressed are my own opinions after using the Argo service for the past few weeks.
+Note: The thoughts expressed are my own opinions after using Cloudflare Argo for a few weeks.
 Your results may vary.
-Enjoy!